Sara Errani: 2008–2011

-2012: Breakthrough, French Open singles final, World No. 1 in doubles
+2012: Major singles final, doubles No. 1

 At the beginning of 2012, Errani decided to change her racquet, switching from Wilson to Babolat, opting for a heavier and slightly longer model than the last, allowing for more power and better reach.
 This change caused her to return her $30,000 endorsement fee to Wilson.
 However, she and several commentators cite the new racquet as a reason for her improved game and her entry into the top 10 of the WTA rankings.
 In the first five months of 2012, she won three singles titles, earning over $1.3 million in prize money.
 Errani dubbed her new racquet "Excalibur", named after the sword of King Arthur.

 At the Australian Open Errani advanced to her first Grand Slam quarterfinals, defeating Valeria Savinykh, Nadia Petrova, Sorana Cîrstea, and Zheng Jie en route, before losing to Petra Kvitová.
 Her ranking jumped to world No. 33.
 At the Abierto Monterrey Open, she was the second seed and reached the semifinals, losing to eventual champion Tímea Babos, but she triumphed on the clay in Acapulco as the third seed, winning her third career title.
 She defeated fellow Italians Roberta Vinci, and second seed Flavia Pennetta in her last two matches.

 As the seventh seed at the Barcelona Ladies Open, Errani stormed to her fourth career title and second of the year, not dropping a set, beating second seeded Julia Görges in the quarterfinals, Carla Suárez Navarro in the semifinals, and Dominika Cibulková in the finals.
 Afterwards, her ranking rose to world No. 28.
 In the Fed Cup semifinals against the Czech Republic, Errani lost to Petra Kvitová, but beat Andrea Hlaváčková, with Italy losing the tie.
 On 7 May, Errani won the Budapest Grand Prix, tying country woman Roberta Vinci for the most titles won by an Italian female in a year at three.